-This basic setup seemed to do a reasonably good job of getting the seeds seemed, but the seedlings didn't really thrive.
+This basic setup seemed to do a reasonably good job of getting the seeds started, but the seedlings didn't really thrive.
 Even after weeks under the lights, they were always much smaller and scrawnier than the ones sold at the annual Rutgers plant sales.
 I mentioned this problem to the landscaper we consulted with in 2012, and she explained that the seed-starting mix is a good medium for starting seeds, but not for growing plants; it doesn't provide the nutrients they need.
 She recommended starting them in this mixture and then, once they'd sprouted, transferring them to larger containers of real garden soil.
 But this idea posed several problems:

 - It wouldn't allow us to use our handy seed-starting tubes.
 We'd have to start the seeds in small containers and then transfer them to larger ones, which might not fit in our juice-box trays, which in turn might mean that we wouldn't have room for all our seedlings in our DIY lighted tray.

 - It would be a lot more work, because we'd have to plant each seedling twice—first planting the seed in the starter mix, then transplanting the sprout to real soil—before it could even go out into the garden.

 - It would pose a greater risk of "transplant shock" to the seedlings, because each one would have to be uprooted and replanted twice (starter to soil-filled pot and soil-filled pot to garden).